JAVASCRIPT NUMBER

 10. toPrecision Method In Javascript

-method change number's precise value up to the passed number and return the number as a string.
+The Number.toPrecision() method changes the number's precise value up to the passed number and returns the number as a string.
 Example: 125000's precision is 3.

-This method accepts a number as an argument which defines precision.
+This method accepts a number as an argument that defines precision.

 const num1 = 123456;